MidnightInAPythonWorld/MidnightInAPythonWorld/README.md

 - Web Security, Finance

 Current Projects:
-- Working on a data exploration projects with Open Source Cyber Reporting couple with Machine Learning.
-Still early on with the data and this project for learning Machine Learning, data structures, and NLP.
+- Working on a Python project and exploring Open Source Cyber Reporting.
+Just a project to learn/practice AWS, ML, data structures, and NLP.

 Cheers,